-Like most states, Minnesota has a process that allows for individuals to request that their criminal conviction be expunged.
+Like most states, Minnesota has a process that allows individuals to request that their criminal conviction be expunged.
 Expungement allows a person to act as if their conviction never occurred.
-It can make a tremendous different in their personal and professional life, as they can answer truthfully on a resume or rental application that they are not a convicted felon.
+It can make a tremendous difference in their personal and professional life, as they can answer truthfully on a resume or rental application that they are not convicted felons.

 Expungements are not available in all cases.
 The law treats certain offenses as inherently disqualifying, meaning that the courts are prohibited from expunging a conviction.
 Sex crimes fall into that category.

 Once a person has been convicted of a sex crime in Minnesota, that conviction will typically follow them forever.
 These permanent consequences are why it is important to fight back against a sex crime conviction from the very beginning.
 The attorneys of Gerald Miller could help you develop the best defense available to avoid a conviction.

 Many states adopt a wide variety of criminal statutes that cover specific sex offenses.
 Minnesota does not follow that model.
 Instead of numerous statutes for offenses like rape or sexual abuse, Minnesota has adopted a broad system known as criminal sexual conduct.
 There are five categories of criminal sexual conduct in total.
 First-degree criminal sexual conduct carries the steepest penalties, while fifth-degree offers the lowest penalties.